MassGrid/MassGrid/README.md

 controversial.

 The `master` branch is regularly built and tested, but is not guaranteed to be completely stable.
-[Tags](https://github.com/mlgbcoin/mlgbcoin/tags) are created regularly to indicate new official, stable release versions of MLGBcoin.
+[Tags](https://github.com/massgrid/massgrid/tags) are created regularly to indicate new official, stable release versions of MassGrid.

 Testing
 -------